w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 ## Fixing the problems for version 2

-After reviewing v1 we decided I would research and think about some new solutions.
+After reviewing v1 the team decided I would research and think about some new solutions.

 The result of this process were [a sketch for the default page](/wireframes/TR-IA-initial-state) and [a partial sketch for the searched state](/wireframes/TR-IA-with-results).
 Partial because we're introducing quite a few changes and decided it would be easier to stress test these in [build v2][v2-all].

 ### Embracing standard web elements

-Addressing the problem of material dishonesty can be summarised as follows: Use standard web elements, MDN Web Docs provide a great resource for all of these called [HTML elements reference][htmlelements].

-Additionally, we're suggesting to make these elements present in a predictable way---so for example, checkboxes should look like checkboxes and work like checkboxes.
+We're suggesting to make these elements present in a predictable way---so for example, checkboxes should look like checkboxes and work like checkboxes.

 ### Changing the words we use to describe things